 University of Edinburgh

-Nikos Passas is a professor of criminal justice at Northeastern University.
-His law degree is from the Univ. of Athens (LL.B.), his Master’s from the University of Paris-Paris II (D.E.A.) and his PhD from the University of Edinburgh Faculty of Law.
+His law degree is from the Univ. of Athens (LL.B.), his master’s from the University of Paris-Paris II (D.E.A.) and his Ph.D. from the University of Edinburgh Faculty of Law.
 He is a member of the Athens Bar (Greece).
-He is fluent in six languages and plays classical guitar.
+He is fluent in 6 languages and plays classical guitar.

-He serves as editor-in-chief of the international journal Crime, Law and Social Change and associate editor of the Asian Journal of Criminology, the International Journal of Comparative and Applied Criminal Justice, the Open Criminology Journal, and the European Journal on Criminal Policy and Research.
+He serves as editor-in-chief of the international journal Crime, Law and Social Change and associate editor in a number of journals.
 He served as chair of the Am.
 Soc. of Criminology International Division and as ASC’s liaison to the United Nations.
-He serves on the Board of Directors of the International Society of Criminology.
+He also served on the Board of Directors of the International Society of Criminology.

 Passas offers training to law enforcement, intelligence and private sector officials on regulatory and financial crime subjects.
-He regularly serves as expert witness in court cases or public hearings and consults with law firms, financial institutions, private security and consulting companies and various organizations, including the Financial Crimes Enforcement Network (FinCEN), OECD, OSCE, the IMF, the World Bank, other multilateral and bilateral institutions, the United Nations, the Commission of the European Union, the US National Academy of Sciences, research institutions and government agencies in all continents.
+He regularly serves as expert witness in court cases or public hearings and consults with law firms, financial institutions, private security and consulting companies and various organizations, including the Financial Crimes Enforcement Network (FinCEN), OECD, OSCE, the IMF, the World Bank, other multilateral and bilateral institutions, the United Nations (ODC, Development Programme, Security Council, etc.), the Caribbean FATF, the European Union, the US National Academy of Sciences, research institutions and government agencies in all continents.
+His work with UNODC includes the design and initiation of the legal library of UNCAC-related national texts and the design and content of the UNCAC review mechanism software and checklist.